 Reykjavik Old Harbour

-Restaurants, museums, cruises... discover what to see and do in Reykjavik's Old Harbour, a former industrial port recently converted into one of the city's liveliest neighbourhoods.
+Restaurants, museums, cruises...
+Discover what to see and do in Reykjavik's Old Harbour, a former industrial port recently converted into one of the city's liveliest neighbourhoods.

 Located in the northern part of Reykjavik's historic centre, the Old Harbour is one of the most charming areas of the Icelandic capital.
-As well as being one of the best places to eat in Reykjavik, Old Harbour is home to a number of tourist attractions and, above all, a traditional seafaring atmosphere that allows you to experience authentic Iceland around every corner.
+As well as being one of the best places to eat in Reykjavik, the Old Harbour is home to a number of tourist attractions and, above all, a traditional seafaring atmosphere that allows you to experience authentic Iceland around every corner.

 What to see at Old Harbour?

-• Harpa: one of the most striking buildings in Reykjavik, rivalling Hallgrímskirkja albeit in a very different style, this auditorium and concert hall was opened in 2011 after delays due to the economic crisis of 2008.
+• Harpa: one of the most striking buildings in Reykjavik, rivalling Hallgrímskirkja albeit in a very different style, this auditorium and concert hall opened in 2011 after delays due to the economic crisis of 2008.
 Even if you don't have the time or budget to catch a show at the venue, it's equally interesting to visit the Harpa and admire its beautiful glass architecture.

 • Reykjavik Art Museum: this museum is spread across three buildings: Kjarvalsstaðir and Ásmundarsafn near Laugardalur, and Hafnarhús, by the harbour.
 Housed in a former port warehouse, the gallery contains an extensive collection of Icelandic and international avant-garde art.
 All are free for City Card holders.